 The Veterinary Behavior Center’s unique interior provides nooks and crannies for puppy to explore, while allowing for pups to experience a veterinary environment in a positive way!
-Your puppy will experience new sights, sounds, and smells with each week of this 4-week program slightly different from the others so that your puppy develops comfort and confidence interacting with silly statues, background noise, interactive toys and puzzles, and meeting new people.
-And, because of our small class size, your puppy, along with three others, will swarm as a group and develop predictable, safe friendships that might last a lifetime!
+Your puppy will experience new sights, sounds, and smells with each day slightly different from the others so that your puppy develops comfort and confidence interacting with silly statues, background noise, interactive toys and puzzles, and meeting new people.
+And, because of our small class size, you can feel comfortable your puppy will get healthy social exposures, not overwhelming ones, and develop predictable, safe friendships that might last a lifetime!

 Our skilled puppy “lifeguards” will supervise play and exploration, ensuring that your puppy has a happy, productive experience.
 Pet parents will interact with each other’s puppies with a goal of all puppies achieving comfort interacting with new human friends.
 Tummy tickles, tasty treats, and sweet interactions will help your puppy develop trust and optimism about their strange new world!
 We are honored to be part of your puppy’s social circle, and you will enjoy the late morning nap the comes after each session.

 A physical exam completed by a veterinarian within the past 21 days

 At least one distemper/parvovirus vaccine at least 3 days prior to class

 Have had a negative fecal